SteveBronder/hedgeable_ads/README.md

   - A tree/rule based model whose branching procedure is based on the split which maximizes the information gain.
 This model has a [boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) procedure which stacks previous trees on top of one another.
 2. hdrda ([paper](https://arxiv.org/pdf/1602.01182v1.pdf))
   - High Dimensional Regularized Discriminant Analysis.
 Good for small sample high dimensional settings.

+After each model is tuned seperately both models are combined into an ensemble using a [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) algorithm.

 ## Results